-Right now, Google's biggest search trends favour inbound marketing strategies.
+Right now, Google's biggest search trends favour inbound marketing.
 In other words, marketing for people.
 It's no use trying to appease the search engines anymore; their concerns are for how helpful (read: engaging) and how user-friendly you make yourself for your visitors.

-You can improve the quality of user experience by focusing on things like:
+You can improve the quality of user experience and become more 'inbound' by focusing on things like:

 These will help you to rank higher on Google for your favoured keywords and topics.
 Google can literally see that people are spending time on your site and getting value from your content.

 In 2019, Google is no longer looking at exact keywords but topic clusters.
 Linking related content together shows the search engines that you're writing with authority on a topic.
 Over time, you should start to see yourself ranking higher and higher for the topic covered.
 You're effectively weaving your content together to create a site architecture that's easy to navigate and crawl.

 When it comes to this strategy, you'll end up dedicating a lot of your time to creating, distributing, and promoting content to your audiences, but if you’re looking to increase the number of leads that close, this is exactly what you need to be doing.

 Ranking for topics, rather than keywords, means learning how to create topic clusters that boost your organic ranking.
 These topics are formed from comprehensive pillar pages and surrounding cluster content (or subtopics, as we like to call them), long-tail keywords directly relating to the main topic.
 HubSpot calls these topic clusters.

 Mobiles and social platforms are changing the game.
 In 2018, 52% of all worldwide online traffic was generated through mobile phones, up from 50% in the previous year.